 35 mechanical behaviour in laboratory experiments (e.g. Nüesch, 1991; Aristorenas, 1992; Bock, 2010; Amann et al., 2011; Wild et al., 2015, 2018; Favero et al., 2018; Giger et al. 2018).
 From a geomechanical point of view, the behaviour of OPA is at the transition from a stiff soil to a weak rock.
 The strain response upon loading suggests a yielding stress threshold that coincides with the onset of dilation.
 Micro-acoustic measurements on both, the laboratory and field scale suggest that the onset of dilatancy is associated with micro-acoustic events, which is typically observed for brittle rocks (Amann et al. 2011; Wild et al. 40 2015; Amann et al. 2018).

 As a consequence of sedimentation, physical compaction, and development of diagenetic bonding (Marschall et al., 2005), OPA shows a well-pronounced bedding and foliation resulting in transversely isotropic hydraulic and mechanical characteristics.
-Cm-scale lithological heterogeneity and the pronounced microfabric, i.e. preferred grain orientation, govern the macroscopic lamination.
+Cm-scale lithological heterogeneity and the pronounced microfabric, i.e. preferred grain and pore orientation, govern the macroscopic lamination.
 Houben et al. 2013 and Houben et al. 2014 give an overview of the microstructure of the pristine

 45 material (unfaulted shaly OPA).
 SEM-based studies (scanning electron microscopy) have shown that the microfabric consists of larger sub-millimetre components embedded in a matrix of subparallel platy clay aggregates (Klinkenberg, 2009; Houben et al., 2013, 2014; Seiphoori et al., 2017).